react-page/react-page/README.md

 ## Documentation

-There is a user guide on [gitbook](https://ory-am.gitbooks.io/ory-editor/content/) available, and you can generate it locally with:
+There is a user guide available on [gitbook](https://ory-am.gitbooks.io/ory-editor/content/), and you can generate it locally with:

 ```
 $ git clone https://github.com/ory-am/editor.git